siduojiang/Inference-and-Maximum-Likelihood-for-Discrete-Response/README.md

-The RMarkdown will explore 3 topics in the analysis of discrete response:
+# This RMarkdown will explore 3 topics in the analysis of discrete response

 1. Confidence intervals for the parameter of a binomial distribution